AdobeDocs/marketo.en/help/sky/pause-people-in-an-engagement-program.md

 When a person is a member of an engagement program, they will receive content until they've [exhausted all content](https://docs.marketo.com/display/DOCS/People+Who+Have+Exhausted+Content).
 You can use the [Change Engagement Program Cadence](https://docs.marketo.com/display/DOCS/Change+Engagement+Program+Cadence) flow step to stop people from receiving content even if they've not yet exhausted content.

 1. In your smart campaign, choose the person/people you want paused in the smart list.
-Then in the flow, find and drag over the **Change Engagement Program Cadence** flow action.
+Then in the flow, find and drag over the [!UICONTROL **Change Engagement Program Cadence**] flow action.

    ![Image One](/help/sky/assets/engagement-programs/pause-people-in-an-engagement-program/pause-people-in-an-engagement-program-1.png)